superuserdev/20and30/_posts/2018-02-11-game-night.md

 reaching my destination, but it was still nice to be out and enjoy a day with some decent, though cold, weather.

-6 o'clock was drawing close and I was the first to arrive at the [Rooke & Rogue](https://www.rookandrogue.com/).
+6 o'clock was drawing close and I was the first to arrive at the [Rook & Rogue](https://www.rookandrogue.com/).
 I checked the RSVP list again and estimated that there would be about 5 this time, so I got one of the smaller tables.
 It wasn't long until Travis arrived and we chatted for a bit waiting for the others.
 Both of us were somewhat disappointed